-If you have had an interaction with an employer or other individual who has discriminated against you because of your sexual orientation you can talk to the person that has discriminated against you, start a grievance procedure or even make a written complaint to the company.
-Once you have tried to resolve the matter in house, you can open a claim against them with one of our specialist employment lawyers.
+If the discrimination has come from an employer, you can talk to the person that has discriminated against you, start a grievance procedure or even make a written complaint to the company.
+Once you have tried to resolve the matter in house, you can open a claim against them with one of our specialist partner employment lawyers.

 You should know…